 Program Chair.
-Regional Vice Presidents name program chairs for their regional conferences two to three years in advance, if possible.
+Regional Vice Presidents name program chairs for their regional conferences.
 Program chairs follow the practices and policies in the Guidelines for ABC Program Chairs.

 Publicity.
 As soon as the information is available, each Regional Vice President notifies the Executive Director of the location, date, and contact information of the general chair and program chair of the regional conference.
-Regional Vice Presidents will work with program chairs and the Executive Director to publicize regional conferences to all members at least 60 days before deadlines for proposal/paper submission.
+Regional Vice Presidents are encouraged to work with program chairs and the Executive Director to publicize regional conferences to all members well before deadlines for proposal/paper submission.
 The program chair for each regional conference distributes information to the entire Board, members in the region, and others from inside and outside the region who might attend the conference.